-Local Authority Health Profile 2018
+Local Authority Health Profile 2019

 This profile gives a picture of people's health in Camden.
-It is designed to help local government and health services understand their community's needs, so that they can work together to improve people's health and reduce health inequalities.
+It is designed to act as a 'conversation starter', to help local government and health services understand their community's needs, so that they can work together to improve people's health and reduce health inequalities.